-One of the most frequent uses for thermographic imaging is the detection, prognosis, and follow-up of breast cancer in both women and men.
-A review of 15 large-scale studies showed breast thermography to be 90% sensitive for cancer of the breast.
-Adding X-ray mammography and clinical exam increases the odds of detecting breast cancer to 98%.
-Like mammography and other imaging technologies, thermography is subject to producing false positives and false negative results.
-That’s why it is important to have regular (once yearly at a minimum) thermograms.
-By establishing a baseline, subtle changes can be detected over time.
-Theromgraphy is FDA-approved as an adjunct screening diagnostic tool for breast cancer, best used along with mammorgraphy, self-exam and clinical exam.
-Read more and see images relating to thermography and breast cancer screening further down in this page.
+Thermographic imaging can aid in the detection, prognosis, and follow-up monitoring of breast cancer in both women and men.
+A review of 15 large-scale studies concluded that breast thermography had 90% sensitivity for breast cancer.
+Adding X-ray mammography and clinical exam increased the likelihood of detecting breast cancer by 98%.
+Again, however, for best results, it is essential to have regular thermograms, preferably at least once a year.
+By establishing a baseline, subtle yet significant changes can be observed over time.
+Thermography has been cleared by the FDA as an “adjunctive” tool for breast cancer screening, meaning that it is best used alongside mammography as well as self-exam and clinical examination.

 Is there a correlation between the thermographic image and the stage of cancer?

-Because thermography is detecting heat, and not actual physical tissue changes, it may reveal a problem, such as cancer, long before that problem is visible to other kinds of imaging technologies, such as X-rays or CAT scans.
-Thus, it can provide important information long before it might otherwise be available.
-Some studies suggest that thermography can detect the telltale signs of breast cancer up to 8 to 10 years before it is detectable by other methods.
-In addition, the amount of thermographic abnormality has been shown to be directly proportional to the aggressiveness of the cancer.
+Because thermography is detecting heat, and not actual physical tissue changes, it may reveal a problem, such as cancer, long before that problem can be detected by other kinds of imaging technologies, such as X-rays or CAT scans.
+Thus, thermography can provide warning signs far in advance, even before a tumor is picked up by mammography.
+Indeed, research indicates that thermography can detect the earliest signs of breast cancer up to 8 to 10 years before other methods.
+Moreover, the degree of thermographic abnormality has been shown to be directly proportional to the aggressiveness of the cancer.